ChilliCream/hotchocolate-docs/docs/middleware.md

 The method has to return `Task` and must be called `InvokeAsync` or `Invoke`.

-Since, a middleware lifetime is basically bound to the lifetime of the executer you should only inject singletons into the constructor.
+Since, a middleware lifetime is basically bound to the lifetime of the executor you should only inject singletons into the constructor.

 Services with a scoped lifetime should be injected as method parameters.